za3k/za3k.com/archive/ultimate_archwizard_gm.md

 ## Seals

 The players start out with their powers sealed.
 They still have mastery, but they can't use their special powers.
-The first time a player fails a challenge, their powers unseal in a cool cutscene or monologue they narrate, describing how they actually succeed.
-They can then use powers freely, and they're generally more powerful.
-Encourage players to unseal their powers early.
+The first time any player fails a challenge, their powers unseal in a cool cutscene or monologue they narrate, describing how they actually succeed.
+The other players can now release their seals at any time.

 ## Difficulty

 The system is designed to run in one session.
 Ramp the challenge difficulty up from 3 to 6 over a single session.
-The very final challenges before the Dark Lord can be difficulty 8.
-The challenge level should be the number to beat with skill roles (+1 or -1 based on whether it sounds like it would work), but also a general gauge of difficulty.
+The very final challenge during the fight with the Dark Lord can even be difficulty 8.
+The challenge level should be the number to beat with skill rolls (+1 or -1 based on whether it sounds like it would work), but also a general gauge of difficulty.
 Remember, the players are Ultimate Archwizards, so even the low-level minions at the start should be able to level cities.

-Remember, challenges should be designed around the characters and skill list.
+Challenges should be designed around the characters and skill list.
+The point of challenges is to let players look cool beating them.

 - 2: (Too easy!)
 The PCs have to find a good outfit at the mall, while a gang of hoodlums chases them.
 - 3: The PCs are trapped in a hypnotic dream, and can only escape by realizing they're dreaming.